tekmarglobal/dart-api-client/docs/OrderApi.md

 <a name="apiordergetorderpost"></a>
 # **ApiOrderGetOrderPost**
-> RestResultOfOrderServiceOrderResponse ApiOrderGetOrderPost (OrderServiceGetOrderRequest body = null)
+> RestResultOfOrderServiceOrderResponse ApiOrderGetOrderPost (OrderServiceGetOrderRequest orderServiceGetOrderRequest = null)